david-fong/capswalk/src/browser/readme.md

 ## UI by location

-### homepage: choose from
+### homepage

-on mouseover, show description

-- play offline: go to settings
-- play online: redirect to server
+- play offline -> game setup
-- join LAN party: prompt for ip address
+- join game -> enter host ip
-- how to host LAN party
+- host game -> host setup

 ### Game Options

-These are settings for the next game.
+These are settings for the next game (This does not include multiplayer options).
 All these options can be specified in the query part of a URL as an object.
 Users should be able to save named configurations (use the WebStorage API).
 One default configuration, "last used", will be automatically maintained by the javascript.

 - language
 - lang balancing